baker323/TroveSpace/Code/app/testing_tasks.md

 - view another user's collection // done
 - view another user's wishlist // done
 - comment on items // done
-- put "for sell" mark on my collection
+- put "for sell" mark on my collection // done
-- see all "for sale" listings of a specific item.
+- see all "for sale" listings of a specific item. // done
+- request for removing Trove // done

 # Find
 - timestamp does not work